-Discover the emerging trading themes set to shape the markets in the #SaxoStrats’ Q3 2018 Outlook.
+Discover expert insights and emerging trading themes in the #SaxoStrats’ Q3 2018 Outlook

 Our expert strategists have come together to offer you unrivalled analysis, getting to the heart of economic forecasts, policy horizons, asset prices and more.
-This publication focuses on trade war; with relations between China and the US threatening to reach breaking point, a period of increased volatility is on the cards.
-But can opportunities be found amid the uncertainty?
+This publication focuses on the rapidly escalating trade war; with political leaders throwing decades of trade liberalisation and trade-driven global growth out the window, markets must deal with an uncertain and volatile future.

 Click here to download your copy.

 Outrageous Predictions 2023: The War Economy

 - The constantly growing global need for energy drives the world's richest to huddle up and launch a R&D project in a size the world hasn't seen since the Manhattan Project gave the US the first atomic bomb.

 French President Macron resignsThe political stalemate in France and the rise of Marie Le Pen following the 2022 elections corners President Macron, forcing him to give up on politics and resign from his position.
 At least for now.

 Gold rockets to USD 3,000 as central banks fail on inflation mandateAs markets and central banks realise that the idea that inflation is transitory is wrong, and that prices will remain higher for longer, gold is sent through the roof, hitting a price tag of USD 3,000

 EU Army forces EU down path to full unionWith continued challenges in the region and a US military that isn't aggressively enacting its former role as global policeman, the European Union agrees to create its own armed forces, bringing the whole region closer.

 A country agrees to ban all meat production by 2030In an effort to become one of the global leaders on the path to net-zero emissions, one country decides to not only put a heavy tax on meat, but to ban domestic production entirely.